Nigeria coronavirus: Buhari says lives, livelihoods are priority; cases hit 323 | Africanews

 April 12: Pastor Chris backtracks on 5G

-Popular preacher Chris Oyakhilome, leader LoveWorld Inc. better known as Christ Embassy, taken back his recent claims that the introduction of 5G networks caused the coronavirus pandemic.
+Popular preacher Chris Oyakhilome, leader of the LoveWorld Inc. better known as Christ Embassy, has taken back his recent claims that the introduction of 5G networks caused the coronavirus pandemic.

 Chris’ claims included that 5G — the fifth generation of wireless communications technologies supporting cellular data networks — was initiated to facilitate a “new world order.”
 He received a tonne of backlash from the public and a fellow top preacher.

-In announcing his new position he stressed that the first position was based on health concerns.
+In announcing his new position he stressed that the earlier stance was based on health concerns.
 He said the concerns were aggravated by seeming disinterest of authorized regulators to give clarity on the technology.

 “Those are my concerns and I became even more concerned when I found out that regulators didn’t seem to care much in looking into the details and the cause of the independent scientist and experts, medical experts.